redhat-partner-solutions/crucible/README.md

 #############################################################################
 ```

 This repository contains playbooks for automating the creation of an OpenShift Container Platform cluster on premise using the Developer Preview version of the OpenShift Assisted Installer.
-The playbooks require only minimal infrastructure configuration and do not require any pre-existing cluster.
+The playbooks require only minimal infrastructure configuration, and do not require any pre-existing cluster.
 Virtual and Bare Metal deployments have been tested in restricted network environments where nodes do not have direct access to the Internet.

 These playbooks assume a prior working knowledge of [Ansible](http://www.ansible.com).
 They are intended to be run from a `bastion` host, running a subscribed installation of Red Hat Enterprise Linux (RHEL) 8.6, inside the target environment.
 Pre-requisites can be installed manually or automatically, as appropriate.